Douglas W. Van Citters, PhD

 - Master of Science, Thayer School of Engineering, 1981

-Lindsay joined the Dartmouth Biomedical Engineering Center in September 2014 and has assumed the role of lab manager.
+Rebecca joined the Dartmouth Biomedical Engineering Center in June 2017 and has assumed the role of lab manager.
 Her work involves administration of the retrievals program, including evaluations of retrieved devices with Dr. Michael Mayor.
 Her active research interests include chemical changes in marketed polymers, metal-on-metal damage and wear in hip bearings, and techniques for measuring wear in polymers.
+Rebecca's research also spans to the impedance properties of human tissue in a shared appointment with Professor Ryan Halter.

-- Bachelor of Biomedical Engineering, Dwarkadas J. Sanghvi College of Engineering, University of Mumbai, 2006
+- Bachelor of Engineering, Thayer School of Engineering, 2016

 Graduate Students and Alumni/ae